coffeedave/greenpower-racing-datalogger/README.md

 # High Level Design Overview

+The overall goal is to get a set of data about the car with timestamps that can be analysed by the team after each race or practice session.
+For the the initial version of the datalogger the following sensors are to be used:

+- GPS Sensor for location, speed and for accurate clock timing
+- Current / Voltage Sensor to measure battery usage and motor power
+- Temperature sensor to measure the motor temperature and understand if it is overheating

+Each of these sesnors is connected to a Raspberry Pi which reads from them frequently and writes the details from each to a file.

+After the race, the file can be copied to another computer and then analysed

 # Hardware Needed
 All hardware can be obtained easily from thepihut or Amazon.
 Total cost is around £85 (2025 prices).
 Cost can be reduced by leaving out optional components, or reducing the number of sensors used.